krusand/SecPriv-final-project/README.md

 # SecPriv-final-project
-Final project for the course Security &amp; Privacy at Bsc ITU
+Final project for the course Security & Privacy at Bsc ITU